Together (Hungary): Alliance

-On 8 March 2013, the Dialogue for Hungary (PM) has established an electoral coalition with the Together, which was formed as a political party.
-Benedek Jávor and Tímea Szabó, co-chairs of the green party also became members of the Together's board.
+On 8 March 2013, the Dialogue for Hungary (PM) has established an electoral coalition with Together, which was formed as a political party.
+Benedek Jávor and Tímea Szabó, co-chairs of the green party also became members of Together's board.
 The two parties registered a joint national list for the 2014 European Parliament election too.
 Dialogue for Hungary broke off the permanent nature of alliance between the two parties on 9 November 2014.
 The two parties renewed their election cooperation for the 2018 national election on 4 October 2017.
-However, after PM politician Gergely Karácsony became the Socialist Party's prime minister-candidate too, the Together has terminated the cooperation agreement on 8 December 2017.
+However, after PM politician Gergely Karácsony became the Socialist Party's prime minister-candidate too, Together terminated the cooperation agreement on 8 December 2017.

 Party's ideology

-The party's ideology was the Social democracy, Social liberalism, Liberalism and the Pro-Europeanism.
+The party's ideology was social liberalism, liberalism and pro-Europeanism.